AndersDeath/diary2/README.md

 # 05 August 2022 - Friday - Yerevan

 I've taken the last part of IELTS.
 I hope I have not made many mistakes.
 The result will be on the next week.
 At the same time I feel tired of Yerevan.
+The next week will be the last week here.
+I finished with all preparation.
+I hope i didn't lose something.